-IoT Use Cases in Healthcare at Baptist Health.
+IoT Use Cases in Healthcare

-Baptist Health’s IoT Challenges
+Baptist Health’s IoT Environment

-Securing IoT in healthcare can be challenging, as malicious tools can hide within other assets—such as medical devices, IoTs, or peripherals—while exploiting the Physical Layer blind spot by spoofing legitimate devices.
+Securing IoT in healthcare can be challenging, as malicious tools can hide within other assets, such as medical devices, IoTs, or peripherals, while exploiting the Physical Layer blind spot by spoofing legitimate devices.
 “If you have an attack tool that’s designed to actually look like, or simulate or impersonate something that’s relatively benign, and it’s in your environment and it’s not doing anything, it’s pretty difficult to know that it’s there”, says Michael.

 Ensuring Device Integrity and Security with Sepio